Family history - John Brown

 The London electoral rolls more recently published on Ancestry, indicate John Sloan Brown and his family lived in Islington until about 1932.

 Soon after 1911, John Sloan's sister Janet and her family also moved to London, where they lived in Fulham, before moving to Essex about 1932.

-William Brown died of an illness in 1923 aged only 49.
+Janet's brother, William Brown, died of cerebral tuberculosis in 1923 aged only 49.
 The Scottish register of births, marriages and deaths records he was the late manager of the Hydropathic Hotel at Cluny Hill, Forres, Morayshire in Scotland, and had been a Captain in the Royal Scots Fusiliers.
 The hotel later became the Cluny Hill College.

 After William died, his wife Jane continued to run the Cluny Hill Hdro until about 1934 when she retired; then Jane lived with her daughters Winnie and Moyra and their families.

-Do you know when and where John died?
+Do you know when and where John Brown died?

 occupation: baker, b1851